LIONS FOUNDATION OF CANADA DOG GUIDES

 WHAT ARE SIGNS YOUR PET HAS FLEAS?

 The prevailing sign for fleas on pets is excessive itching and the presence of “flea dirt”.
-However, flea bites also cause severe discomfort especially if the pet has an allergic reaction and develops flea allergy dermatitis.
+However, flea bites may also cause severe discomfort especially if the pet has an allergic reaction and develops flea allergy dermatitis.
 They can drive your pet to chew or bite its skin around its tail or rump.